Watertight—the tensionless silicone bellows is installed just below the deck surface. This ensures watertightness is achieved at the deck surface.

 - Tunnel Walls and Ceilings To Redirect Positive-Side Water Flow from the Negative Side: Existing tunnel structures often leak at expansion joints due to water draining through the surrounding ground and accumulating on the tunnel lining.
 Few options exist for addressing structural expansion joints in this situation.
 DSM-DS installed from inside the tunnel (the negative side) has proved its ability to redirect the positive side water around the tunnel lining where it can be manage to drains to filtered away in the surrounding drainage-coarse gravel.
 The ability of the DSM-DS to effectively perform this role depends on there being active shedding of the water to prevent the accumulation of a head pressure–consult EMSEAL.
 For more, see Wheeling Tunnel product case study.

 - Planter Walls: Planters that are bisected by structural expansion joints present a unique sealing challenge.
 The joint in the inside of the planter must be sealed to prevent irrigation water from leaking out of the planter into the structures below or adjacent.
 The outside of the joint in the planter walls must be sealed to fill the joint aesthetically and to keep the weather out.
-DSM-DS, because it can be customized in depth to suit the thickness of the planter wall, and because the outer silicone bellows can be supplied in any of 26 colors, can be made to coordinate aesthetically with the finish of the outer face of the planter walls.
+DSM-DS, because it can be customized in depth to suit the thickness of the planter wall, and because the outer silicone bellows can be supplied in many industry standard colors, can be made to coordinate aesthetically with the finish of the outer face of the planter walls.
 This means both the inside and outside of the planter can be sealed in a single installation step

 - Foundation Floors and Walls from the Negative Side: It is not uncommon for existing foundations to leak at structural expansion joints.
 The surest way to remediate this type of leakage is to excavate to expose the foundation to address the waterproofing from the positive side.
 As this is seldom practical, a solution from the negative side is often sought.
 This condition is very difficult to address especially where any sort of head pressure is likely to build up.
 DSM-DS alone has been successfully used in many cases to stem the flow of water into foundations where a perimeter drainage system on the outer side of the foundation wall and floor is functioning.
 The perimeter drainage or some other active drainage system (ex. pumps) is necessary to keep the blocked water from building a head pressure against the back side of the DSM-DS.